Schnommus/echronos-lwip/README.md

 Currently uses some experimental features that have not made it into origin/development yet.

+Readme on project specifics is found in packages/machine-tm4c1294-launchpad

 ## Overview

 The eChronos RTOS is a real-time operating system (RTOS) originally developed by NICTA and Breakaway Consulting Pty.
 Ltd.